OneStep-elecTRON/onestep-electron-server/README.md

 ## 🧐 Why OneStep-elecTRON?
 ---

+- [x] **Absolutely FREE**: Yes.
+OneStepML is a non-profit organization with one aim— to put an end to the culture of putting education behind paywalls!
-- [x] **Machine Learning Tracks**: Learn machine learning from basics to advanced with hand-crafted and trusted content.
+- [x] **Machine Learning Tracks**: Learn machine learning from basics to advanced, with hand-crafted and trusted content.
-- [x] **Phython Learning Tracks**: New to machine learning?
-Start by getting familiar with **Python**.
+- [x] **Python Learning Tracks**: New to machine learning?
+Start by getting familiar with __Python__ first with our Python Crash Course!

-- [x] **Sync Progress with Authetication**: Register to keep track of your progress and quizes you have solved.
-Students can learn without logging in too.
+- [x] **No Sign-In Required**: Students can learn without logging in too!
+We do not share/sell your data.
+You only need to register (optional) to keep track of your progress and the quizes you have solved.
-- [x] **Live Code Execution**: Execute you Python code right away with an integrated code editor.
+- [x] **Live Code Execution**: Execute you Python code right away inside an integrated code editor.
+You don't need powerful PCs to learn ML!
-- [x] **Interactive Quizzes**: Track your learning with interactive quiz, and get your anwsers right away.
+- [x] **Interactive Quizzes**: Track your learning with interactive quizzes, and get your answers right away.
-- [x] **Run on Colab Integration**: Practice and learn via hands-on exercises in Google Colab.
+- [x] **Run on Colab Integration**: Practice and learn via hands-on exercises/tutorials in Google Colab Notebooks.

 ## 🎉 Requiremenets
 ---